-MCQ paper 1 OSCE (hurdle) Average Result Comment/Explanation Example student 1 50 50 50 Pass This student passed the hurdle requirement and also passed the MCQ paper 1, so their average mark was a pass.
+MCQ paper OSCE Average Result Comment/Explanation Example student 1 50 50 50 Pass This student passed both exams, so their average mark was a pass.
 They pass without needing an additional assessment.
-Example student 2 48 52 50 Pass This student passed the hurdle requirement and their average mark was a pass.
+Example student 2 48 52 50 Pass This student only passed one exam but their average mark was a pass.
 They pass without needing an additional assessment.
 Example student 3 36 52 44 Fail This student's average mark was an outright fail (<45%).
 They fail without being offered an additional assessment.
-Example student 4 52 42 47 Fail This student outright failed (<45%) the hurdle requirement.
-They fail without being offered an additional assessment.
-Example student 5 52 48 50 Additional Assessment Offered This student narrowly failed (45-49%) the hurdle requirement.
-This student is required to sit an OSCE additional assessment, even though the average mark is a pass.
-This student must pass the additional assessment.
-Example student 6 42 52 47 Additional Assessment Offered This student passed the hurdle requirement, but their average mark was 47% (within the window of 45- 49%) so they are required to sit an additional assessment (SAQ additional assessment).
-This student must pass the additional assessment.
-Example student 7 48 48 48 Additional Assessment Offered This student narrowly failed (45-49%) the hurdle requirement, and also narrowly failed the MCQ paper 1.
-This student is required to sit an OSCE additional assessment (for narrowly failing the OSCE) and an SAQ additional assessment (for narrowly failing the MCQ paper 1).
+Example student 4 50 48 49 Additional Assessment Offered This student narrowly failed (45-49%) the average mark needed to pass.
+This student is required to sit an OSCE additional assessment.
+This student must pass the additional assessment to progress.
+Example student 5 48 48 48 Additional Assessment Offered This student narrowly failed (45-49%) both requirements.
+This student is required to sit an OSCE additional assessment for narrowly failing the OSCE and an additional assessment for narrowly failing the MCQ paper 1.
 This student must pass both additional assessments.
-Example student 8 40 48 44 Fail This student's average mark was an outright fail (<45%) They are not offered an additional assessment for the narrowly failed (48%) hurdle requirement, because a score of 50 in an additional assessment would still give an average mark of a fail.
+Example student 6 40 48 44 Fail This student's average mark was an outright fail (<45%) They are not offered an additional assessment for the narrowly failed (48%) OSCE, because a score of 50 in an additional assessment would still give an average mark of a fail.